-- The Texas Advanced Commitment applies to tuition; however, there are additional grant, scholarship, work-study and loan funds available to help with the other costs of education, like books and room and board.
-Students in the Texas Advanced Commitment program can receive outside scholarships beyond the cost of tuition up to financial need, as determined by the FAFSA or TASFA.
+- The Texas Advance Commitment applies to tuition; however, there are additional grant, scholarship, work-study and loan funds available to help with the other costs of education, like books and room and board.
+Students in the Texas Advance Commitment program can receive outside scholarships beyond the cost of tuition up to financial need, as determined by the FAFSA or TASFA.

 How do I apply?